 - Be CE marked.
-Further information about CE marking is provided in Section 6 - Able to attach to side window glass by capillary attraction - Flexible and not able to shatter or cause injury in the range of temperature/ humidity -20°c and +45°c / 10% and 100% - Size minimum A4 - Be UV stable
+Further information about CE marking is provided in Section 6 - Able to attach to side window glass by capillary attraction - Flexible and not able to shatter or cause injury in the range of temperature -20°c to - 45°c and humidity 10% to 100% - Size minimum A4 - · Be UV stable

-5.FORS Gold vehicle requirements
+5. FORS Gold vehicle requirements

-G6 Sustainable operations
+G3 Sustainable operations